iburadempa/multirange/README.rst

 multirange
 ==========
-Convenience functions for multiple range objects with step == 1
+Convenience functions for multiple range-like objects

 An elementary package for Python >= 3.3